-Mia Farlane is a London-based writer, born in Aotearoa/NZ.
-She is the author of Footnotes to Sex (Viking/Penguin), a novel set in London and Paris, that Sarah Waters describes as ‘wonderfully impressive, subtle, smart and very funny’ and Bidisha as ‘Seinfeld meets Dorothy Parker’.
+Mia Farlane is a London-based writer, born in Aotearoa NZ.
+She is the author of Footnotes to Sex (Viking/Penguin – paperback available at Foyles + Ebook), a novel set in London and Paris, that Sarah Waters describes as ‘wonderfully impressive, subtle, smart and very funny’ and Bidisha as ‘Seinfeld meets Dorothy Parker’.

-Parallel Hell, her most recently completed novel, set in London and Wellington, is about suicide and suicide ideation – read about how it was written.
+Her most recently completed novel, set in London and Wellington, is about suicide bereavement and suicide ideation – read about how it was written.

 Footnotes to Sex (Viking / Penguin): a tragi-comedy about not knowing what to do with your life, fandom & a flailing relationship – set in London and Paris.